Skip to main content

 Lavaux-Sainte-Anne Castle, locally known as Château de Lavaux-Sainte-Anne, lies next to the town with the same name, in the province of Namur in the Wallonia region in Belgium.

-The castle dates back to the first half of the 15th century when it was built by the Berlo family.
-It was built on a swampy plain near the small Wimbe river (an affluent of the river Lesse).
+The castle dates back to the first half of the 15th century, built by the Berlo family.
+It was constructed on a swampy plain near the small Wimbe River, an affluent of the Lesse.

-In 1450 the keep was built and some years later the castle was strengthened by Jean II de Berlo.
-Local history has it that he went on crusade in 1453 to free Constantinople of the Turks, but he took so long getting there that he arrived too late.
+In 1450, the keep was built, and several years later, the castle was strengthened by Jean II de Berlo.
+Local history says he went on a crusade in 1453 to help free Constantinople from the Turks, but he took so long that he arrived too late.

-In 1464 the castle was besieged by the citizens of Dinant.
-They could not take the castle.
+In 1464, the castle was besieged by the citizens of Dinant, but they could not capture it.

-In 1630 the castle was bought by the baron Jacques-Renard de Rouveroy, an infantry colonel in the service of Emperor Ferndinand III.
-Because of the evolution of war tactics, the castle's defenses were rendered useless.
-So he turned it into a country mansion.
-He took down one curtain wall and remodeled the facade of the inner courtyard into Italian baroque.
-He also covered the castle in red bricks and added the bulbous roofs.
+In 1630, the castle was purchased by Baron Jacques-Renard de Rouveroy, an infantry colonel serving Emperor Ferdinand III.
+Due to changes in warfare tactics, the castle's defenses became useless, so he turned it into a country mansion.
+He removed one curtain wall, remodeled the facade of the inner courtyard in the Italian Baroque style, coated the castle in red brick, and added bulbous roofs.

-During the French Revolution the castle was abandoned and fell to ruin.
+During the French Revolution, the castle was abandoned and fell into ruin.

-In 1934 the castle was bought by a baroness Lemonnier followed by the "Friends of Lavaux-Sainte-Anne Castle"-foundation who restored the castle to its present glory.
+In 1934, it was bought by a baroness Lemonnier and later restored by the "Friends of Lavaux-Sainte-Anne Castle' foundation, bringing it back to its current glory.

-Since 1958 the castle houses a museum dedicated to the hunt.
-Well, hunting may be your cup of tea but it certainly isn't mine.
-I found it quite depressing, all those stuffed animals.
-But, who am I?
-To visit the castle you have to pay a small fee after which you can roam all its rooms on your own.
-This is a stylish castle with a very French feel to it.
-Worth a visit.
+Since 1958, the castle has housed a museum dedicated to hunting.
+Well, hunting might be your thing, but it isn't mine.
+I find it quite depressing, all those stuffed animals.
+But who am I to judge?
+Visiting the castle requires a small fee, granting access to roam freely through all its rooms.
+This is a stylish castle with a very French feel.
+It’s definitely worth a visit.

 Gallery